T-622/RPI-PICO-I2C-LCD/README.md

 Errors:

 OSERROR : 5 (This is quite a common error, 5 means I/O error.

-Check Your connections.
-This means codes can't be sent or recieved ensure SCL and SDA are properly connected through the level translator!
+* Check Your connections.
+This means codes can't be sent or recieved.
+* Ensure SCL and SDA are properly connected through the level translator!
+* Try setting the frequency (FREQ) to something lower than 400000

 Feel to leave comments or questions / issues and I will try to answer / resolve them as quick as possible!